Dining Etiquette Training

 Stranger in a Strange Land: Understanding Different Customs

 Just as etiquette rules differ from one time period to another, they also vary from region to region.
 In this part of the program, we will look at variations in dining etiquette and what to expect no matter where you go.
 During this part of the workshop, we will also talk about what to do when you don’t know what to do.

-Navigating Monkey Brains and Other Surprises: What to Do When Things Go Wrong
+Navigating Unfamiliar Food and Other Surprises: What to Do When Things Go Wrong

 Drunk clients, undercooked food, bad service, a conversation that’s gone wrong – the possibilities for awkward situations are endless.
 From time to time, meals take a turn for the worse.
 Fortunately, the skilled diner knows how to handle almost anything.
 In this final part of the course, we’ll consider the unexpected and create solutions to a variety of tricky challenges.

 By the end of this program, participants should understand modern table manners and feel confident and ready to dine at formal and informal business functions.

 - Half-Day Training Course

 Onsite Training Course Reminders

 Our instructor-led training courses are available to private groups.
 These workshops are not offered in a public seminar format.
 Please contact us to speak with a facilitator about your needs and bringing training to your organization.